 MovistarThat company is a trademark of Telefónica.
-Now it has 22.8 millions of active users and its cell phone communications market share is 41.4%.
+Now it has 22.8 million of active users, and its cell phone communications market share is 41.4%.
 That is the oldest company on the market.

-VodafoneThat company is a representative of the world's biggest cell service carrier, British company Vodafone.
-It has 15.9 millions of active users and its market share is up to 29%.
+VodafoneThat company is a representative of the world's biggest cell service carrier, the British company Vodafone.
+It has 15.9 million of active users, and its market share is up to 29%.

 OrangeThe third among the major GSM and 3G carriers of Spain belongs to a French company named France Telecom.
-Now it has 11 millions of active users and 20.2% of market share.
+Now it has 11 million active users and 20.2% of the market share.

-Yoigo is the proterty of international Finns-Swedish telecommunications company TeliaSonera, which is the youngest among major mobile carriers of Spain.
-Now it has 2.4 millions of active users and its market share is 4.3%.
+YoigoYoigo is the property of the international Finns-Swedish telecommunications company TeliaSonera, the youngest among Spain's major mobile carriers.
+It has 2.4 million active users, and its market share is 4.3%.

 We've already mentioned fiction couriers.
 Their market share in Spain is 4.9% or 2.7 million users.
 There are nearly 40 such pages in Spain, they do not have a web, and they use the technology of one of those primary carriers.
 They sell their services under their trademarks.

 There are two kinds of portable services in Spain: prepaid and postpaid.
 They are called Contract “Contrato” and Card “Tarjeta”.
 The Card option is a prepaid option.
 You will have to pay for the service before you use it, and the payment can be made with special terminals or various e-payments.